Our Board of Directors

 Was asked by Pete - Jim was a dear friend and an inspiration for others to do more for the community

-Favorite Grant?
+Favorite Grant

 Resisters

-Your Hopes for The Canary Fund?
+My Hopes for The Canary Fund

 Educate the community as to the needs of the underserved population in the area